Clive Barker's A-Z of Horror: Episodes

-Clive Barker concludes the series by profiling horror-actress Barbara Steele.
-He also investigates the world of Ira Levin's 1967 novel Rosemary's Baby and Roman Polanski's 1968 film adaptation, and the links between novelist H. P. Lovecraft and a small town in New England.
+Barker profiles horror-actress Barbara Steele, and investigates the world of Ira Levin's 1967 novel Rosemary's Baby and Roman Polanski's 1968 film adaptation, and the links between novelist H. P. Lovecraft and a small town in New England.

 Book

 Clive Barker's A-Z of Horror, compiled by Stephen Jones, BBC Books, 1997, ISBN 0-563-37152-8.